simetenn/uncertainpy/docs/source/quickstart.rst

 ==========
 This section gives a brief overview of what you need to know to perform an uncertainty quantification and sensitivity analysis with Uncertainpy.
-An more thorough introduction can be found in the `Uncertainpy paper`_.

-.. _Uncertainpy paper:

 The uncertainty quantification and sensitivity analysis includes three main components: